shashankms9/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization_11.md

 In this task, you open the PolicyConnect web app and download a policy document.
 Recall from above that this resulted in a page not found error when you tried it previously.

-1. Open a web browser and navigate to the URL for your published Web App.
+1. Open a web browser and navigate to the URL for your published Web App **contoso-web-SUFFIX**.

-   > **Note**: You can retrieve the URL from the Overview blade of your Web App resource in the Azure portal if you aren't sure what it is.
+   > **Note**: You can retrieve the URL from the Overview blade of your Web App (contoso-web-SUFFIX) resource in the Azure portal if you aren't sure what it is.

    ![The URL field in highlighted on the Web App overview blade.](https://github.com/CloudLabs-MCW/MCW-App-modernization/blob/fix/Hands-on%20lab/media/local/webapportal.png?raw=true "Web App")